 Other Names for Bilberries: Huckleberry, Wineberry, Dyeberry

-There are over 600 varieties of strawberries on the earth so you won’t have to look hard to find this deep-red health booster.
+There are over 600 varieties of strawberries on the earth so you won't have to look hard to find this deep-red health booster.
 Strawberries are high in antioxidant phytonutrients known as phenols.
-Phenols are responsible for protecting the heart from disease, reducing risks of cancer, and acting as an overall anti-inflammatory fruit.
+Phenols are responsible for protecting us from disease and promoting good health.

 Studies show that strawberries may also help protect the brain with a powerful antioxidant capacity.
 Strawberries reduce macular degeneration of the eyes, and are an excellent source of potassium, fiber, many B vitamins, vitamin C, vitamin K, manganese, iodine, folate, omega-3 fatty acids, magnesium and copper.

 One study from Cornell University demonstrated that strawberries stopped the proliferation of HepG(2) liver cancer cells .
 Another study showed that a substance found in the berry called isothiocyanate inhibited esophageal cancer.

 Blackberries are more than just powerful antioxidants.
 They are also extremely high in some of the highest forms of chronic disease and cancer-fighting compounds: vitamins C, E, and ellagic acid.
 They also hold high levels the soluble fiber known as pectin, a substance that studies link to lowered levels of cholesterol.
 Related to the rose, lab studies on these thorny-bushed berries at Ohio State University showed the ability to stop tumor formation in the oral cavity, as well as proliferation of colon cancer cells.